 You’ll also receive specific instructions on how to prepare for surgery, including guidelines on eating, drinking, and taking or avoiding certain vitamins and medications.

-If you smoke (which includes vaping and all other nicotine use), it is important that you quit at least six weeks before your procedure and do not resume smoking until at least six weeks after, as smoking can cause many complications during and after your breast reduction surgery.
+If you smoke (which includes vaping and all other nicotine and marijuana use), it is important that you quit at least six weeks before your procedure and do not resume smoking until at least six weeks after, as smoking can cause many complications during and after your breast reduction surgery.

 While you’re making preparations for your procedure, make sure to arrange for someone to drive you home after your surgery and to help you out for a few days, if needed.